georgi/blog/pages/shinmun.md

     shinmun post 'The title of the post'

 Shinmun will then create a post file in the right place, for example in `posts/2008/9/the-title-of-the-post.md`.
-After creating you will probably open the file, set the category and tags and start writing your new article.

 ### Post Format

 Each blog post is just a text file with a YAML header and a body.
 The YAML header is surrounded with 2 lines of 3 dashes.
-This format is compatible with [Jekyll][13] and [Github Pages][14].

 The YAML header has following attributes: